NREL/Geotab_Altitude_Wrapper/README.md

 # Geotab Altitude Wrapper Utilities
-Functions to pull data from Geotab's Altitude API and analyze it.
+Functions to pull data from Geotab's Altitude API and process it.

 # Setup
 1. Clone this repo.